snowdayclub/rpi-wifisetup-ble/README.md

 # What It Does

-It creates a GATT server and exposes characteristics through which you can set up WiFi connection to AP.
+It creates a GATT server and exposes characteristics through which you can set up WiFi connection of the Raspberry Pi.

 # Dependencies

-This python program relies on the python GATT servere example for the Raspberry Pi by [Douglas Otwell.](https://github.com/Douglas6/cputemp)
+This python program relies on the python GATT server example for the Raspberry Pi by [Douglas Otwell.](https://github.com/Douglas6/cputemp)

-You need to copy following files from the above repository into the folder:
+Once you clond this repo, you need to copy following files from the above repository into the folder:

 * advertisement.py
 * bletools.py
 * service.py